Cancer and Blood Disorders Center – Inpatient

 Places for Privacy, Reflection and Family Time

-To meet your family’s need for private spaces, we have quiet rooms and lounges on both floors of our Cancer Care Unit.
+To meet your family’s need for private spaces, we have quiet rooms and lounges on both floors of our Cancer and Blood Disorders Center - Inpatient.
 You can use the quiet rooms to take a break, have a private talk, meditate or just be alone.

 Family lounges include comfortable furniture, TVs, computers and spaces to store and fix food.